 The strawberry growers of CLTV Zundert will become direct members of Coöperatie Hoogstraten.
 The LAVA digitisation project is also launched in 2019.

-In 2020, Coöperatie Hoogstraten introduced a new mission and new values.
-More than ever, the cooperative wants to be a quality reference and an expert in fruit and vegetables.
-With the brand Hoogstraten, Home of Quality, Coöperatie Hoogstraten shows itself to be a reliable partner within the sector.
+In 2020, Coöperatie Hoogstraten introduced a new mission and values.
+More than ever, the cooperative aims to be a quality reference and an expert in fruit and vegetables.
+With the Hoogstraten, Home of Quality brand, Coöperatie Hoogstraten demonstrates its commitment as a reliable partner within the sector.

-In the coming years, Coöperatie Hoogstraten cv will continue to focus on attracting experienced personnel (with special attention to disadvantaged groups), in-depth investments in infrastructure, direct communication with producers and customers and the further definition of its own identity.
+In the coming years, Coöperatie Hoogstraten cv will continue to focus on attracting experienced personnel (with special attention to opportunity groups), in-depth investments in infrastructure, direct communication with producers and customers, and further crystallizing its own identity.

-Coöperatie Hoogstraten CV is an important link between producer and buyer in the fresh produce chain.
-We provide a comprehensive package of services to both members and customers.
-The product is central, with a strong focus on quality, freshness and food safety.
-Besides the actual sale of the products, we take care of the development and application of a quality policy and communication.
-We also provide technical and logistical support, such as for the storage of strawberry plants, our pepper sorting installation or the start-up of the cold chain.
+Coöperatie Hoogstraten is an important link between producer and customer in the fresh fruit and vegetable supply chain.
+We provide a comprehensive range of services to both members and customers, with a central focus on product quality, freshness, and food safety.
+In addition to the actual sale of products, we develop and implement quality policies and manage communications.
+We also provide technical and logistical support, such as with the storage of strawberry plants, our bell pepper sorting installation, or the start-up of the cold chain.

 A few entrepreneurs founded the company 'Katholieke Veilingsvereniging der Noorderkempen'.
-Among them: a brewer, two teachers, a shop keeper, two fruit growers and a provincial representative.
+Among them: a brewer, two teachers, a trader, two fruit growers and a permanent representative.

 During the war years, mainly coarse vegetables were cultivated, after which strawberry cultivation expanded rapidly.
 The cultivation did not suffice to completely curb the high unemployment rate in the region, but it did help to significantly increase the family income.